KevinPhamCPE/ITK-EdgeDetection-Filter/README.md

 # ITK-EdgeDetection-Filter

-This filter using itk library allows you to detect the edges in an image.
+This filter uses the ITK library and allows you to detect the edges in an image.